- Posted by bbd-admin

 - 0 Comments

-The issue of the legality of bounty hunting has been brought up again, although this time in the northern state of Wisconsin.
+The issue of the legality of bounty hunting across the states has been brought up again, although this time in the northern state of Wisconsin.
 Republican Governor Scott Walker has recently vetoed a bill that allows for the existence and employment of bounty hunters in Wisconsin, the second time in two years he has taken this action.
 It has been met with mixed emotions by proponents of both sides, and once again stirs up the debate surrounding the legal and ethical nature of bounty hunters.

 Bounty Hunters on Planet Earth